Undergraduate History Honors Program

-- Those considering the honors program may consult with the Director or the Advising Office in their freshman or sophomore years for advice about preparation and scheduling.
+- If you're considering the honors program, consult with the Director or the Advising Office in your freshman or sophomore years for advice about preparation and scheduling.

 - Students often want to combine Honors in History with study abroad, the Normandy Scholar Program, or other programs.
 In most cases, we can accommodate this, but it helps to plan ahead.
 See the Director.

-- We encourage students enrolled in the Honors Program to take other undergraduate seminar courses (HIS 350Ls or HIS 350Rs) in their field of interest as soon as they can.
+- We encourage students enrolled in the Honors Program to take other upper level History courses and especially seminars (HIS 350Ls or HIS 350Rs) in their field of interest as soon as they can.
 These courses provide valuable background and writing experience.

 Juniors: How to Apply

-We choose participants based on their writing sample, strength of background, commitment, and grades.
+We choose participants based on their writing sample, course background, commitment, and grades.
 See Honors Application (PDF, 70KB)

 - upper division standing

 - a 3.0 GPA or better at The University of Texas at Austin